This documentation is for an unreleased version of Apache Flink. We recommend you use the latest stable version.

 run-application supported by Flink’s CLI tool:

-Python script with the program entry.
+Python script with the program entry point.
 The dependent resources can be configured

 Python module with the program entry point.